 “But I hate it,” she continued.
 “I only get to spend a few minutes with each patient.
 I feel like a factory worker on a conveyor belt.
 It’s all I can do to make myself go to work.”

 She was good at what she did.
 Her practice was exploding.
 But she had lost her passion.

 As I later reflected on her situation, I realized job satisfaction requires three components.

-- You must be passionate.
+- Passion.
 This is where it begins.
 What do you care about?
 What moves you?
 What problems do you want to solve or issues you want to address?
 If your heart is not in your work, you have a job but not a calling.

-- You must be competent.
+Proficiency.
 Passion alone is not enough.
 You have to be good at what you do.
-Being good-enough will not give you the satisfaction you desire.
+Being good enough will not give you the satisfaction you desire.
 You have to excel at your craft and be awesome.
 Mastery is the goal.

-If you have all three of these components, you experience satisfaction.
+If you have all three of these components, you can experience genuine career satisfaction.
 Few things in life are more rewarding.

 I envision it as three overlapping circles.
 (Jim Collins has a similar model in Good to Great as it applies to companies.)
 At the intersection of all three is true success.

 - If you have passion and proficiency without profitability, you have a hobby.
 We all know people like this.
 Living in Nashville, I know musicians who love what they do, and are accomplished on their chosen instrument, but can’t pay the bills.